imtiazsec/imtiazsec/README.md

 - 📝 I write technical blogs and articles
 - 🛠 Passionate with problem solving and daily routines automation.
-- ⚡ Fun fact: I love meeting new people and eating food!
+- ⚡ Fun fact: I love to attend Meetups for learning & Conferences for Networking.